Social Science 101 – Kistler

 Finding Articles from Specific Social Science Disciplines

 Start with one of the databases listed for your discipline, or one of the multidisciplinary databases.
-You can also use the catalog (books+) to search for peer-reviewed articles from multiple databases at one time.
+You can also use the library catalog (books+) to search for peer-reviewed articles from multiple databases at one time.
 Just limit your search to articles to eliminate the book results.

 Keep in mind that even the discipline-specific databases may include journals from related discipline.
 Determine the discipline based on the article itself, not on the database where you found it.
 To count as an article from your disciplinary lense, the article’s author, the journal, or both must represent that discipline.